 You are under the influence of drugs or alcohol.

 You are epileptic and your epilepsy is not under medical control.

 You have kidney disease.

 You are incontinent.
 (If in doubt about any condition, please check with your healthcare provider).

 You have open wounds.
 That won’t feel good.

 You recently dyed your hair.
-Please wait 2-3 weeks, or until your hair washes out COMPLETELY clear in the shower.
+Please wait 3-4 weeks, or until your hair washes out COMPLETELY clear in the shower with NO leaching.